Australian-made mirrors are helping the Mediterranean country of Cyprus move to renewable energy and secure its supply of drinking water.

 The plant was built in 2015, and an expansion is now on the drawing board.
 The larger plant could demonstrate the technology and help promote it across the Mediterranean and in the Middle East.

-CSIRO researchers are also working with the EU’s STAGE-STE consortium to develop solar thermal power generation, and are developing technology for solar steam turbines and storage in partnership with the Spanish company Abengoa.
+CSIRO researchers are also working with the EU’s solar thermal energy consortium (STAGE-STE), and are developing technology for solar steam turbines and storage in partnership with the Spanish company Abengoa.